Communist Party of Australia: Foundation and early years

-Rise during World War II
+Rise during World War II and the Labor United Front

-The Communist Party began to win positions in trade unions such as the Miners' Federation and the Waterside Workers' Federation of Australia, although its parliamentary candidates nearly always polled poorly at elections.
+The Communist Party began to win positions in trade unions during the 1930s, with party members taking the national leadership of the Federated Ironworkers' Association, the Miners' Federation and the Waterside Workers' Federation (WWF), as well as positions in other smaller unions or regional branches.
+At the same time, only a small minority of union members were themselves communists so these officials relied on the support of other militant unionists and the broader membership to maintain and exercise leadership, and the CPA's parliamentary candidates nearly always polled poorly at elections.
 The party also set up an organization of the unemployed to resist evictions.
-Activists from the party joined the International Brigades to defend the Second Republic against Franco's troops.
+Activists from the party joined the International Brigades to defend the Second Republic against Francisco Franco's troops, and instigated an industrial campaign by the WWF to ban shipments of scrap iron to Japan in 1938.
 Throughout this time, members of the CPA were under constant surveillance by police and intelligence forces and harassed by the courts.